-SLALOM ZERO OFF PARAMETER WHO DETERMINES MHEN TOURNAMENT MODE Driver/Judge Before event TOURNAMENT MODE ONLY BOAT SPEED Skier Before each pass Speed in MPH/KPH A1, A2, A3 B1, B2, B3 Skier Defeutt is P2 unless A = Slowest engine response B = Moderate engine response C = Fastest engine response CT, CZ, CJ beraut is be uness skier asks for other setting beine eaul pass 1 = Softest feel behind the boat 2 = Moderate feel behind the boat 3 = Firmest feel behind the boat "+" SETTING Skier Default is OFF Before each pass With "+" ON - Engine will respond quicker.
+ZERO OFF PARAMETER WHO DETERMINES WHEN TOURNAMENT MODE Driver/Judge Before event TOURNAMENT MODE ONLY BOAT SPEED Skier Before each pass Speed in MPH/KPH A1, A2, A3 B1, B2, B3 Skier Default ic 87 unless a do so constant A = Slowest engine responseB = Moderate engine responseC = Fastest engine response 3 vergant is b.c unless skier asks for other setting berore each pass 1 = Softest feel behind the boat 2 = Moderate feel behind the boat 3 = Firmest feel behind the boat "+" SETTING Skier Default is OFF Before each pass With "+" ON - Engine will respond quicker.
 Speed outside the entrance gate is higher.
-GPS MAPPING Driver Map course when GPS Puck is aligned with the start of timing buoys
+GPS MAPPING Driver & Judge Before event and as necessary if off more than 2.5 meters Map course when GPS Puck is aligned with the start of timing buoys